TIB-K330/drl_planner/README.md

 # drl_planner
-Sample-efficient learning-based dynamic environment navigation with transferring experience from optimization-based planner
+Offical code of journal paper titled *Sample-efficient learning-based dynamic environment navigation with transferring experience from optimization-based planner*

 The core part of the code has been open-sourced, but the training part has not yet been fully organized.
 If you are interested in this work, please contact me via email.